AlibabaCloudDocs/ots/intl.en-US/Quick Start/Create and use search indexes.md

 **Note:** For more information about search indexes, see [Overview](/intl.en-US/Function Introduction/Search Index/Overview.md).

-## Create a search index
+## Create search indexes

 1. Log on to the [Tablestore console](https://otsnext.console.aliyun.com/).

-2. On the Overview tab, click the name of an instance or click **Manage Instance** in the Actions column corresponding to the instance.
+2. On the Overview page, click the name of the requested instance or click **Manage Instance** in the Actions column corresponding to the instance.

-3. In the Tables section of the Instance Details tab, click **Data Editor** in the Actions column corresponding to the table.
+3. In the Tables section of the Instance Details tab, click the name of a table, or click **Data Editor** in the Actions column corresponding to the table.
 Click the Manage Index tab.

 4. On the Manage Index tab, click **Create Index**.